 Each semester we hire students as graders for Mathematics and Statistics courses.
 Please contact Danielle Benedetto for more information about grading for the department.

 Math Fellows are attached to specific mathematics courses, including MATH 105, 111, 121, 211, 220, 250, 271, 272, 350, 355 and 360 in the fall.
 The primary obligation of a Math Fellow is to hold weekly office hours for their assigned course, as well as some additional duties, depending on the course.
 Math Fellows work approximately 4-6 hours per week for 13 weeks a semester.
 They also meet as a group twice a semester to discuss issues related to holding effective office hours and getting a better understanding of issues that can affect how students learn.

 Requirements for the position of Math Fellow are excellent interpersonal skills, a sincere desire to help students, a solid knowledge of the material covered in the course, and a commitment to attend Math Fellow meetings and maintain regular contact with the course instructor.

 Applications consist of a resume, a transcript (unofficial is OK), a paragraph of interest, and the names of two math faculty who can serve as references.
 You should also indicate which course or courses you would like to be associated with.
 Applications (and any questions) should be emailed to David Cox.

 Amherst Mathematics Quantitative Fellow

 We seek applications from current Amherst seniors and recent Amherst alumni who would be interested in providing support to students in intermediate math courses.
 The successful candidate must be able to teach and encourage students of diverse backgrounds, including first-generation college students, international students, and students with varying mathematical preparation.

-Responsibilities of the Mathematics Q Fellow will include:
+Responsibilities of the Mathematics Q Fellow will include the following:

 • Providing support, in the form of drop-in tutoring, individual tutoring, and workshops, for students in intermediate mathematics courses, particularly Discrete Math (Math 220) or Linear Algebra (Math 271/272), as well as Groups, Rings and Fields (Math 350), and Introduction to Analysis (Math 355);